HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Monolingual Encoder--Decoders

-MultiBLIMP is a dataset of minimal pairs: each sample consists of a pair of sentences.
-The first sentence is grammatical (`correct').
-The second sentence is the same as the first one, but its syntactic head is modified in such a way, that the resulting sentence is ungrammatical (`wrong').
 We re-use MultiBLIMP's official evaluation code, adding support for encoder--decoder models.
-Regardless of the particular model architecture, evaluation works as follows: probabilities of both `correct' and `wrong' sentences are produced using the language model under evaluation.
-The resulting accuracy is the share of samples where the probability of the `correct' sentence is higher than that of the `wrong' one.
 The difference between decoder-only and encoder--decoder models is that with the former, each token is only conditioned on the previous tokens and a sentence may be evaluated `as is', while with the latter, each token is conditioned both on the encoder's output and the previous tokens; thus, we replicate the T5 training procedure and mask the syntactic head in the encoder input, and the rest of tokens in the decoder input.

-Since Norwegian is missing from MultiBLIMP, we used the grammatical error correction benchmark NoCola \cite{jentoft-samuel-2023-nocola} for Bokmål.
-Unlike MultiBLIMP, it may contain more than one ungrammatical sequence (derived from real Norwegian as a second language learners' mistakes), and it may be not only words, but also punctuation marks, e.g.\ a single comma.
-One might expect that a model trained on web data would perform poorly on such a dataset, and it turned out to be true: Bokmål is the only language, for which both mT5 models achieve higher accuracy than our model.

 Table~\ref{tb:t5} shows the selected evaluation results for the languages of interest as defined in \sref{sc:evaluation} plus English.
-It demonstrates that the \HPLT{} monolingual encoder--decoders offer a competitive alternative to the multilingual mT5 models.
-On average, our models achieve the same performance as HPLT BERTs on the NER task, while at the same time possessing all the advantages of encoder--decoder models in comparison to encoder-only architectures; they also outperform both mT5 models on the MultiBLIMP task.
+It demonstrates that the \HPLT{} monolingual encoder--decoders offer a competitive alternative to the multilingual mT5 models, outperforming mT5-base on the NER task, and outperforming \textit{both} mT5-base and mT5-xxl on MultiBLIMP.

-We also conducted additional evaluations on the English MultiBLIMP: The original monolingual T5-base performed better (93.5\% accuracy), than the multilingual one; instruction-tuned derivatives \texttt{mt0-xl} (90.5\% accuracy) and \texttt{aya-101} (86.6\% accuracy) further proved the finding by \citet{multiblimp} that fine-tuning tends to worsen BLIMP performance; the most recent English T5-base model, \texttt{t5gemma-b-b-ul2}, showed surprisingly low result (66.5\% accuracy); however, its training objective was more sophisticated \cite{tay2023ul} than in the original T5.
+We also conducted additional evaluations on the English MultiBLIMP: The original monolingual T5-base performed better (93.5\% accuracy) than the multilingual one; instruction-tuned derivatives \texttt{mt0-xl} (90.5\% accuracy) and \texttt{aya-101} (86.6\% accuracy) further proved the finding by \citet{multiblimp} that fine-tuning tends to worsen BLIMP performance; the most recent English T5-base model, \texttt{t5gemma-b-b-ul2}, showed surprisingly low result (66.5\% accuracy); however, its training objective was more sophisticated \cite{tay2023ul} than in the original T5.
 We leave further adjusting our inputs to it for future work.